Welcome to the Netflix Partner Help Center. Have a question or need help with an issue? Send us a ticket and we'll help you to a resolution.

 • Italicize the following:

-• Foreign words (unless they are part of regular usage)
+• Foreign words (unless they are part of regular usage).
+Even if foreign words are written phonetically, they should still be italicized.
+Apply good judgment.

-• Only use italics when the speaker is not in the scene(s), not merely off screen or off camera
+• Only use italics when a speaker is not in the scene(s), not merely off screen or off camera

 • Voice-overs